Freddsle/fedRBE/README.md

 For usage instructions and how-to guides, refer to the [How To Guide](https://freddsle.github.io/fedRBE/docs/how_to_guide.html).
 For more detailed information on the `fedRBE` implementation and configuration, see the [README](https://freddsle.github.io/fedRBE/batchcorrection/).

+The App is located at [FeatureCloud](https://featurecloud.ai/app/fedrbe) and can be used directly from the platform.

 ---